… from Russian Today, Moscow

 Moscow does not recognize any ‘de-confliction zones’ unilaterally declared by the US.
 Lavrov has made clear that such zones are different from the safe zones, which Russia, Turkey, and Iran established with the full support of the United Nations Security Council and the government of Syria.

-Posted by Jim W. Dean, Managing Editor on July 7, 2017, With 2272 Reads Filed under Russia.
+Posted by Jim W. Dean, Managing Editor on July 7, 2017, With 3185 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.